 - I performed in the play Mathopoly: an academic dystopia (FULL VIDEO).

-- I made a visual novel videogame for my friends' graduation (caveat: the game is in Italian and full of dull inside jokes).
+- I made a visual novel videogame for my friends' Bachelor graduation (caveat: the game is in Italian and full of dull inside jokes).

 - I'm supporting several charity organisations, including Amref, Amnesty International, and Save the Children.